 How do you see Cambridge Naturals evolving and moving into the future?

 One of our biggest competitive advantages is the education that we offer for our employees and for our customers.
 Providing a high level of education will continue to be huge for us.
 Our customers are looking for that health and wellness education too.

 More and more people are starting to understand the toll that environmental and product toxins are taking on their lives and they are starting to shift how they view their health preventatively.
 It’s already started, but it’s a wave that is continuing to grow and build.
 More people are going to start looking for products that fit a clean and healthy lifestyle so they don’t get sick and have to seek extreme medical measures to deal with it.

-I also think that, as climate change continues to evolve, we’re going to see more and more people seeking high-nutrition sources of food that is grown or raised sustainably, with an ethical supply chain.
-Transparency for brands is going to be incredibly important, including certifications, labeling and transparency in sources.
+I also think that, as climate change continues to evolve, we’re going to see more and more people seeking high-nutrition sources of food that are grown or raised sustainably, with an ethical supply chain.
+Transparency for brands is going to be incredibly important, including certifications, labeling, and transparency in sources.